AyadLab/scFOCAL/README.md

 ### Prerequisites

-The ISOSCELES R package  for R > 4.3.0 can be installed with devtools...
+The ISOSCELES R package  for R > 4.3.0 can be installed with devtools.

 Installation of devtools in R: